 Each particular drug may or may not have additional specifiers after the initial F number.
 Some have three digits after and some have only two available.

-One major reason people get this diagnosis is because they get arrested for breaking a drug related law.
+One major reason people get this diagnosis is because they get arrested for breaking a drug-related law.
 This qualifies as a problem with some sort of functioning.
-With other mental illnesses there is an exclusion if your problems only happens when you are under the influence of drugs or medicines or because of some other physical or medical problem.
+With other mental illnesses, there is an exclusion if your problems only happen when you are under the influence of drugs or medicines or because of some other physical or medical problem.
 For substance use disorders we do not need to rule out drug use or exposure as causes.

 FYI These “What is” sometimes “What are” posts are my efforts to explain terms commonly used in Mental Health, Clinical Counseling, Substance Use Disorder Counseling, Psychology, Life Coaching and related disciplines in a plain language way.
 Many are based on the new DSM-5; some of the older posts were based on the DSM-IV-TR, both published by the APA.
 For the more technical versions please consult the DSM or other appropriate references.